 Head west on I-80 towards Wendover and take exit 41.
 Turn south over the freeway and follow the signs to the dunes.
 There is a daily usage fee, and flags are required.
 Nearly 36,000 acres of sand dunes, hills, and flats this place is the perfect ATV play area.
 The flats are open and provide you a great area to open up the throttle a little more.
 There are endless trail opportunities, however be mindful to stay in the boundaries.
 If you travel to far south you will enter the Dugway bombing range.
 The boundaries are clearly marked with a fence so you should know when to stop.
 Make sure your planning includes plenty of food water and fuel because there are no immediate services.

 Lake Mountain is a strech of mountains that lie west of Utah Lake.
 The small range extends 7 miles from north to south.
 It serves several radio and television needs for the surrounding towns.
-From Bangerter turn south onto Redwood Road and drive about 25 miles to reach the main dirt road turnoff to the west after (Mile Marker 16) where you can unload your toys or find a camping spot.
+From Bangerter turn south onto Redwood Road for 13 miles then turn right onto W Stillwater Dr. Continue another .8 mile through the traffic circle to an open gravel parking area.
+This is the trailhead that will take you up Israel Canyon up to the top of Lake Mountain.
+You can also head up a differnt canyon on the south end by driving 25 miles south on Redwood Rd from bangerter to reach the main dirt road turnoff to the west after (Mile Marker 16) where you can unload your toys or find a camping spot.
 There are a couple spots you can get an RV into.
-This location is also a popular spot for target shooting so be aware of ricocheting bullets if your near anyone shooting.